barteljan/VISPER/README.md

 let wireframe = factory.makeWireframe()
 ````

-Now create a ViewFeature which provides with a controller and some RoutingOptions, to define how the controller will be presented, to your wireframe.
+Now create a ViewFeature which provides a ViewController and some RoutingOptions, to define how the controller will be presented, to your wireframe.

 ````swift
 class ExampleViewFeature: ViewFeature {